nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 So, as cat and kittens we want to be noticing of other ears and what they mean to our e-species.
 ...

+Cats are predators to snakes.
+Be on gaurd.

+...

 ### Purrr: The most important manipulation they can do is the purrr.
 It can release a vibration that is complex.
 ### old version {Where my Pacitties at?
 The most important manipulation they can do is the purrr.
 It can release a vibration that is complex.}